 The results of this repositioning of Company strategy and bringing on new management have proven to be successful.
 The Company has achieved solid operating results for fiscal 2019 and delivered on its revenue and earnings commitments, strengthened the recurring revenue capabilities through our strategic growth platforms, began integrating the payments processing solution and generated year-over-year sales growth in each of NCR's business segments.
 The Company also successfully executed on its spend optimization program to drive cost synergies through operational efficiencies and achieved \$100 million of savings.
-NCR's total shareholder return also increased [X%] during this period.
+As further evidence that our business transformation is being recognized and rewarded, as shown in the chart below a \$100 investment in NCR common stock at the beginning of 2019 yielded a better return for our stockholders as compared to competitor groups as reflected in our Form 10-K and the S&P 500.